sid-25L/Analysis-of-International-Debt-Statistics/README.md

 # Insights

-- Total Amount of debt Owed by the Countries listed : `3079734.49`
+- Total Amount of debt Owed by the Countries listed : `3079734.49` (Amount in USD $)

 - `China`	Owes Highest debt With Amount of `285793494734.20`